Spinach Turkey Meatballs Recipe

 - Tomato wedges, optional

 - 1. In a bowl, combine spinach, egg, bread crumbs, onion and seasoned salt.
 Add turkey and mix well.
 Shape into 2-in. balls.
-Place meatballs on a greased rack in a shallow baking pan.
+Place in a lightly greased 15-in.
+10-in. x 1-in. baking pan.
 Bake, uncovered, at 400° for 20 minutes or until the meat is no longer pink.
 Drain on paper towels.
 Garnish with tomato wedges if desired.
 Yield: 4 servings.

 Reviews for Spinach Turkey Meatballs